 In addition to Digital Hub Logistics Hamburg, Scaler8’s existing partnership with Invest in Bavaria opens doors to opportunities in Southern Germany – all €36b of it, or 18% of total German sales in the logistics sector.

-Are you a Singapore-based startup looking to create and deploy new LogTech solutions in Germany?
+Are you a Singapore-based startup looking to gain market access and create and deploy new LogTech solutions in Germany?
 Get in touch with us to schedule a 1-on-1 market advisory session for your company.